Sjeiti/ronvalstarnl/src/data/markdown/post_jsfiddles.md

 ### Paper shade

 This note is just one HTMLElement and some CSS.
 Note the layered shadow for realism.
-CSS is underrated.
+What you can do with CSS is really underrated.

 <!--jsfiddle:6awmp7sk-->